The 'Jatkosota' was the Finnish war against the USSR as the 'Continuation War' of the 'Talvisota' (Winter War) (25 June 1941/19 September 1944).

 On the morning of 22 June, the Gebirgskorps 'Norwegen' started to advance from northern Norway toward Petsamo, though Finland did not allow direct German attacks from its soil into the USSR.
 On the same day, another German infantry division was moved from Oslo to the Ladoga Karelia front.

-The southern part of Finnish Lapland, under the command of Generaloberst Nikolaus von Falkenhorst’s Armee ‘Norwegen’, was the responsibility of Kenraalimajuri Hjalmar Siilasvuo’s Finnish III Corps.
-To the south of the Armee ‘Norwegen’, the rest of Finland south to the Gulf of Finland was entrusted to Kenraaliluutnantti Erik Heinrichs’s Army of Karelia, whose four corps were, from north to south, Talvela’s VI Corps and Kenraalimajuri Woldemar Hägglund’s VII Corps with some six divisions between them, and Kenraalimajuri Taavetti Laatikainen’s II Corps and Kenraaliluutnantti Karl Lennart Oesch’s IV Corps with some eight divisions between them.
+The southern part of Finnish Lapland, under the command of Generaloberst Nikolaus von Falkenhorst’s Armee 'Norwegen', was the responsibility of Kenraalimajuri Hjalmar Siilasvuo’s Finnish III Armeijakunta (army corps).
+To the south of the Armee 'Norwegen', the rest of Finland south to the Gulf of Finland was entrusted to Kenraaliluutnantti Erik Heinrichs’s Karjalan Armeija (Army of Karelia), whose four corps were, from north to south, Talvela’s VI Armeijakunta and Kenraalimajuri Woldemar Hägglund’s VII Armeijakunta with some six divisions between them, and Kenraalimajuri Taavetti Laatikainen’s II Armeijakunta and Kenraaliluutnantti Karl Lennart Oesch’s IV Armeijakunta with some eight divisions between them.
 The overall commander of the Finnish and German forces was Sotamarsalkka Carl Gustav Emil Mannerheim.

 On the other side of the front, the Soviet forces were deployed in the three armies of General Leytenant Markian M. Popov’s North Front: from north to south these were General Leytenant Valerian A. Frolov’s 14th Army (two divisions of the XLII Corps) responsible for the defence of the USSR in the area to the north of Belomorsk on the south-west coast of the White Sea, General Leytenant Fillip D. Gorelenko’s 7th Army (four divisions) covering Ladoga Karelia, and General Leytenant Piotr S. Pshennikov’s 23rd Army (six divisions of the X, XIX and L Corps) holding the Karelian isthmus and the north-western approaches to Leningrad.
 The Soviets also deployed some 40 battalions of a number of independent regiments as well as several fortress units.
 Leningrad itself was garrisoned by three infantry divisions and one mechanised corps.